10 Tips to Find Greenstone in Hokitika

 Hokitika is world famous for its sunset but, most importantly, its pounamu, also known as greenstone.
 The town brands itself as “Jade Country” and every jade shop displays stunning hand-crafted pieces carved by local artists.
 Many shops will even give you access to their carving studio so you can see the artists at work.

 As a keen backpacker, you might be looking at how to make the most of your time in Hokitika.
-Looking for greenstone is a great way to gather tokens of your trip in New Zealand without having to spend heaps.
-You can even bring them to carving studios and carve your own jade necklace.
+Looking for greenstone is a great way to gather tokens of your trip in New Zealand or finding a gift without having to spend heaps.
+You can even bring them to carving studios and carve your own jade necklace – something that is culturally significant to the Maori people.
 How unique is that for a souvenir of your gap year?

 The problem is greenstone is not that easy to find.
 Follow our tips below for the best chances to find that precious jade.
 By the way, if you need a place to stay in Hokitika, how about these 5 Best Backpacker Hostels in Hokitika.